hankpillow/pingpong/README.md

 ## Pingpong

-	1. My personal "pingdom"

-	2. This project was created for helping monitoring services availability

-	3. *It's not designed to be used on production env*

-This project is fully based on [xordiv/docker-alpine-cron](https://github.com/xordiv/docker-alpine-cron) container (<8mb) and it cURLs a list of urls - every minute out of the box or defined by the user - and save each result into a new line in a log file
+THIS IS A PERSONAL PROJECT!

+It is designed to cURL [information](https://curl.haxx.se/docs/manpage.html#-w) from a list of url

+The idea is to have a lightweight container using `crontab` and `jq` to fetch and save as JSON

 ----

 ## Setup

-You define/provide you list of URLs by sharing a local file with the container.
+You must create a list of urls and share it (via shared volumes) with the container.

-The easiest way is creating a file named URLS (i.e: `echo http://reddit.com > URLS')
+i.e: `echo http://reddit.com > URLS'

-### URL list

-The _URLS_ file is a text file containing one url per line.
-Ex:
+The `URLS` file is a text file containing one url per line.

 	http://www.google.com
 	# lines starting with sharp (#) will be ignored
 	# http://this.line.will.be/ignored
 	https://my-protected-page.com username:password